serverless/blog/posts/2019-02-20-framework-release-v138-websockets.md

     .promise();
 ```

-**Note:** At the time of this writing, the Lambda runtime does not include the latest version of the AWS SDK that includes this new `ApiGatewayManagementApi` service.
+**Note:** At the time of writing, the Lambda runtime does not include the latest version of the AWS SDK that contains this new `ApiGatewayManagementApi` service.
 So you'll have to deploy your own by adding it to your `package.json`.

-And that's pretty much all you need to do to get started with websockets events.
-For more information, [please checkout our docs](https://serverless.com/framework/docs/providers/aws/events/websocket/)
+And that's pretty much all you need to do to get started with WebSockets events!
+For more information, [please check out our docs](https://serverless.com/framework/docs/providers/aws/events/websocket/).

 ### Changelog

-Other than Websockets support, we added a lot of enhancements and bug fixes in this release.
-Here's our changelog, with some links to the corresponding PRs!
+Other than WebSockets support, we added a lot of enhancements and bug fixes in this release.
+Here's our changelog, with some links to the corresponding PRs.

  - [Set timout & others on context in python invoke local](https://github.com/serverless/serverless/pull/5796)
  - [Append in Custom Syntax](https://github.com/serverless/serverless/pull/5799)